Multicollinearity Assessment & Removal Tool

 Within this tool, the correlation threshold by default is set to 85% (0.85).
 This minimum correlation threshold can be adjusted and the output is a list of correlated columns meeting that assigned threshold.
 Clicking on a specific column will select it for removal and it will be color coded to identify all associated pairings within the list.
 The columns selected for removal will be down in the dialogue box labeled as "Correlated selected for removal".

-Note: If less than 50 columns are present in the dataset, a visual representation of the correlation limit (yellow) and those pairs which are within 10% of the threshold (blue) will be displayed to help better explore the correlations in the data at or near the current threshold.
-Once done exploring with the columns for removal selected, the Confirm Features for Removal button can be clicked to advance to the final step.
+Note: If less than 50 columns are present in the dataset, a visual representation of the correlation strength will be displayed to help better explore the correlations.
+Blue shades reflect a positive correlation, while purple shades reflect a negative correlation.
+Once done exploring, with the columns for removal selected, the Confirm Features for Removal button can be clicked to advance to the final step.

 In the final step, a summary of the files will be displayed including the number of output columns, rows, and excluded missing rows.
 The rows with missing data can be explored as a separate file under "Additional File Outputs".